-In terms of the issues the individual will need to address within his/her area of responsibility, the most prominent is the wide variety of activities that the ACM is responsible for.
-The individual will be juggling many balls at once and it will not be easy.
+In terms of the issues the individual will need to address within his/her area of responsibility, the most prominent is the wide array of activities and capital programs the ACM is and will be responsible for.
+The individual will be juggling many balls at once.
 In one sense the individual will need to advocate for these activities.
+At the same time, the ACM will need to be evaluating business practices to ensure they are state of the art.
 In another, he/she will need to know how to balance the competing interests and building a team while making some difficult decisions.
-The second issue relates to the Fire Department.
-The City recently went through a challenging bargaining session and many of the firefighters were disappointed.
-Working with the Chief, the next ACM will need to rebuild some bridges.
-The third challenge/opportunity is the aging work force and plans need to be made so that the City will be ready to replace the individuals when they retire or leave for some other reason.
-The fourth item that needs to be addressed is the City Manager has only been with the City for about 18 months.
+The second challenge/opportunity is the skilled and aging work force.
+Plans need to be made so that the City will be ready to replace the individuals when they retire or leave for some other reason.
+This issue will become more critical as the Eagle Ford shale fields continue to develop.
+The oil companies will looking for skilled tradesman and employees, some of which the City has.
+The third item that needs to be addressed is the City Manager has only been with the City for a little over two years.
 He is working hard to change the organizational culture and to make positive changes.
 This ACM will play a very significant role in that effort and need to recognize coming in that not everyone will be eager to make changes or is even fully on-board with the idea.
 It should be noted that the City Manager and his ideas have been very well received.
 Finally, the City's compensation plan is not competitive with many other cities.
 It will either need to be improved or the ACM will need to find ways to work within it to get the very best people.
+In fact, compensation could become a very serious issue.
+As noted, as the Eagle Ford shale oil project grows, the oil industry will be need and be willing to pay for skilled workers and tradesmen.